python/typeshed/tests/README.md

 (.venv3)$ python3 scripts/runtests.py <stdlib-or-stubs>/<stub-to-test>
 ```

-This script will run all tests below for a specific stub with a summary of the results.
-You must provide a single argument which is a path to the stub to test, like so: `stblib/os` or `stubs/requests`.
+This script will run all tests below for a specific typeshed directory.
+A summary of the results will be printed to the terminal.

+You must provide a single argument which is a path to the stubs to test, like so: `stdlib/os` or `stubs/requests`.

 ## mypy\_test.py